Spring Cleaning Your Spirit: A Guide to Renewal and Growth

 I’ll never forget my experience at Kripalu in Lenox, MA, several years ago.
 I signed up for a long weekend that included kundalini yoga and art.
 I felt almost irritated by the art portion of the schedule because I was focused only on the kundalini yoga.

-To my shock, I had breakthroughs while doing the art projects.
+To my shock, my breakthroughs came while working on the art projects.
 We had huge canvases and were guided to paint freely and to throw our emotions into our work.
-That weekend remains one of the most important I’ve had ever.
+That weekend remains one of the most important I’ve ever had.

 3. Embrace self-compassion.